at Rock Bridge Memorial State Park

 A paved pathway connects the accessible shelter and a nearby shady picnic site to two handicap parking spaces.
 The pathway has a maximum slope of 5.8% for 20 feet just before reaching the shelter.
 The shelter accommodates up to 80 people and provides four grills and extended-end tables.
 The individual picnic site has a pedestal grill and an extended-end table and is adjacent to the area's water fountain.
 A flush restroom is conveniently nearby for all users.

 Just up the slope from the shelter is the old Hickam Cabin, which is representative of the architecture in the late 1820s to early 1830s in this area.
-It sits on a grassy knoll and can best be reached from the office parking lot for visitors who may be restricted by slopes.
-Access is over natural turf.
+One can park alongside the picnic area road in order to avoid slopes.
+Then, the cabin is about 100 feet away with a mowed grass surface.

-This attractive picnic area has an accessible flush toilet with paved parking that has a 3 percent slope as you pull in.
+This attractive picnic area has an accessible flush toilet with paved parking that has a 3% slope as you pull in.
 A water hydrant is provided at this location.

-The playground area provides two handicap parking spaces, which have a 3 percent slope.
+The playground area provides two handicap parking spaces, which have a 3% slope.
 Two mostly shady picnic sites with extended-end tables and pedestal grills are connected to the playground, water fountain and parking by a paved pathway.
 The playground itself is not accessible at this time.

 Natural Bridge Area

-This popular area provides two handicap parking spaces adjacent to the accessible vault toilet, in front of the informational kiosk and at the south end of the parking lot.
+This popular area provides two handicap parking spaces adjacent to the accessible vault toilet and in front of the informational kiosk.
 A concrete pathway leads to the kiosk.
 A packed trail across three bridges connects with a boardwalk that leads you to the natural bridge for which the park is named.

 This area is not considered accessible.
 All base is natural turf and is located on a slight slope.
 The vault toilet has not been modified.
 Two fire grills and picnic tables are provided.

-The portion of Spring Brook Trail, to the right of the Devil’s Icebox kiosk up to the bridge, is accessible over natural turf.
+The portion of Spring Brook Trail, to the right of the Devil’s Icebox kiosk up to the wooden foot bridge (about 300 meters), is accessible over natural turf.
 Devil’s Icebox Trail is partially accessible from the trailhead to the rock bridge.